 A motorhome tour of Germany offers incredible adventures.
 From the stunning Alps, the Black Forest with it’s gorgeous romantic road to medieval cities, fairytale castles and magical Christmas markets this surprising and interesting country is a must-see road trip destination for campervans and motorhomes.

 Motorhome Touring in Germany

 Driving a Motorhome in Germany

 German drivers are confident and assured and generally drive very well, although fast.
 The roads are well maintained and without speed limits on much of the autobahn network.
-German campervans are generally well driven and often you will often receive the obligatory wave from fellow motorhomers.
+German campervans are popular and regularly seen, you will often receive the obligatory wave from fellow van lifers.

 - Even though speed is not limited on 70% of the autobahn network, the roads are often so full that a de facto speed limit has been established.
 The main cause is stop-and-go traffic or congestion, so don’t expect to be barrelling down the German autobahn at 200kph on your motorhome trip!!